crystal-lang/crystal-book/installation/on_mac_osx_using_homebrew.md

 ```

 ```
-As with other keg-only formulas there are some caveats shown in brew info <formula> that advertise how to link pkg-config with this library.
+As with other keg-only formulas there are some caveats shown in `brew info <formula>` that shows how to link pkg-config with this library.

 Crystal compiler by default will use pkg-config to find the location of libraries to link.
 ```